supreetdodani/SQL-Projects/Synthetic Stock Data Analysis/README.md

-# Synthetic Stock Data Analysis - SQL Case Study
+# Synthetic Stock Data Analysis

 ## Overview
 This project presents a comprehensive SQL analysis of **stock market data across multiple companies and sectors** from synthetic daily trading data.
 It explores **price trends, volatility, sentiment, dividends, and sector comparisons** using advanced SQL techniques.